pylint-dev/pylint/doc/tutorial.rst

 .. tip::
  It would really be a pain to specify that regex on the command line all the time, particularly if we're using many other options.
- That's what the configuration file is for.
+ That's what a configuration file is for.
 We can configure our Pylint to store our options for us so we don't have to declare them on the command line.
-Using the configuration file is a nice way of formalizing your rules and quickly sharing them with others.
+Using a configuration file is a nice way of formalizing your rules and quickly sharing them with others.
 Invoking ``pylint --generate-rcfile`` will create a sample rcfile with all the options set and explained in comments.

 That's it for the basic intro.
 More tutorials will follow.